hieuk09/hieuk09.github.io/about/index.md

 ## Work

-### Sep 2015 - Now: Software Engineer at TINYpulse
+### Sep 2015 - July 2018: Software Engineer at TINYpulse

 - Double the userbase from 150k to 300k users without any major issues
 - Refactor survey generating tool to make it 10x faster